 - KPAM Radio:

 The streets are another matter.
 Many of Portland's streets are 60' wide running east-west and 80' wide running north-south.
 This width includes the sidewalks.
 After several attempts I decided to build the streets sideways.
 This would allow for a 50' street to be same width as 2 studs.
 Close enough.
 As for the 80' streets they could be built similarly but with an extra plate on each side for 70'.
-Clo-...
+Clo-... you get the point.
 To take up the slack the blocks would be 8x9 studs with the extra plate going into the block on either side.
 This gives me a half plate of clearance (1/4 plate each side) for relief in which to place the modularly built buildings.
+It's a lot of math and technical stuff but the point is, it works really well.

 Another issue came about and that is the gentle slope of downtown.
 Many streets fall or rise 10' between blocks.
 The elevation change is subtle but noticeable in real life.
 I wanted to capture this topography.
 After countless attempts I discovered the 1x1 plate with the thin ring.
 When built into the streets and turned sideways it could handle a tile on top of the ring for the intersection.
 Besides that there is enough play in the tolerance of parts that a 1 plate difference in height over 8 or 9 studs is easily conquered.
 Turning the ring plate sideways means that I've got studs going up and down.
 The up studs hold the 2x2 tile for the intersection.
 The down studs go into a 2L technic liftarm which then rights the studs to going up again.
 Most of the pillars for the streets are built out of 2x2 bricks and plates.

-Due to the 8x9 blocks with 2x streets in the middle, factory baseplates are not quite sufficient.
+Due to the 8x9 stud blocks with 2 stud wide streets in the middle, standard 32x32 stud baseplates are not quite sufficient.
 Ideally I need baseplates that measure 30x33 studs.
 Careful alignment of edges resulted in needing to only trim 4 studs off of every other baseplate provided that I attached several together.
 The 33 stud requirement going the other direction gets reset at the half wide Park Blocks.
 All in all it works out very well.

 List of Quads: